onlyhavecans/squirrels.wtf/content/posts/Puppet Config Checks with Jenkins.md

 The second one shouldn't error out but it will toss up style warnings and possible errors so lets check for those with our warning plugin.

-* Post-Build Actions
+- Post-Build Actions
-* Scan for compiler warnings
+- Scan for compiler warnings
-  * Parser: Puppet-Lint
+  - Parser: Puppet-Lint

-## Step four: The Danger Zone
+## Step Four: The Danger Zone

-Now this is where you might expect me to tell you to set up a Post-Build Action using Git Publisher or some script or another to automate your verified go-live puppet, maybe with a cool mcollector call to speed up your push...
+Now this is where you might expect me to tell you to set up a Post-Build Action using Git Publisher or some script or another to automate your verified go-live puppet, maybe with a cool mcollector call to speed up your push…

 **That recommendation is NOT forthcoming**